Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 When trading or investing in stock market sectors there are a variety of tools that are available to individuals.
 These tools will typically fall under fundamental analysis or technical analysis.

-▶️ Fundamental analysis is the process of analysing economic indicators.
+• Fundamental analysis is the process of analysing economic indicators.
 An example of fundamental analysis would be the concepts discussed in the last section.
 Analysing economic indicators helps investors to understand where the economy is within the business cycle.
-Investors can then identify the best performing sectors to capitalise on.
+Investors can then identify the best-performing sectors to capitalise on.

-▶️ Technical analysis is the process of analysing historical price activity through patterns and indicators.
-While fundamental analysis can help an individual know which sector could outperform in the future, confirming the direction and timing the trade is also important.
+• Technical analysis is the process of analysing historical price activity through patterns and indicators.
+While fundamental analysis can help an individual know which sector could outperform in the future, confirming the direction and timing of the trade is also important.
 This is where technical analysis is mostly used.
 By using technical indicators, investors can confirm the trend of the market, as well as identify potential trading opportunities.

 For example, after the coronavirus pandemic of 2020, central banks loosened monetary policy to help revive the economy.
-During this time, most economies fell into a recession as the economic activity slowed down and in some cases stopped.
+During this time, most economies fell into a recession as economic activity slowed down and in some cases stopped.
 The central bank monetary policy action helped the economy to move into an early cycle rebound where the real estate, consumer discretionary and industrials sectors tend to perform the best.

 Below is a daily chart of the Vanguard Consumer Discretionary ETF (VCR) which shows a clear early cycle recovery shortly after the coronavirus pandemic:

-Source: Admirals MetaTrader 5, #VCR, Daily - Data range: from 15 Jul 2019 to 12 Jan 2021, accessed on 12 Jan 2021 at 15:30 GMT.
+Source: Admirals MetaTrader 5, #VCR, Daily - Data range: from 15 Jul 2019 to 12 Jan 2021, accessed on 26 June 2023.
 Please note: Past performance is not a reliable indicator of future results.
 Last five-year performance: 2020 = +45.23%, 2019 = +25.88%, 2018 = -3.49%, 2017 = +4.99%, 2016 = +4.85%, 2015 = +8.17%.

 In the daily chart above, the early cycle recovery is confirmed not only by price cycles making higher highs and higher lows but also by the order and angle of the moving averages.
 The 50-period (red), 100-period (green) and 200-period (blue) exponential moving averages are all moving upwards.

 Moving averages shows the average price level over a specific number of bars known as the period and are used to confirm the trend.
-Traders and investors will also use moving averages to help to stay with the trend and not exiting a trade too early.
+Traders and investors will also use moving averages to help to stay with the trend and not exit a trade too early.

-They can also be used to identify potential turning points, as price turned twice around the 50-period (red) exponential moving average in September and November 2020, as shown in the chart above.
+They can also be used to identify potential turning points, as the price turned twice around the 50-period (red) exponential moving average in September and November 2020, as shown in the chart above.

 ✔️ Gain access to the world’s most popular online trading platform MetaTrader for PC, Mac, Web, Android and iOS operating systems, provided for FREE by Admiral Markets.